phan-kimngan/Memotion2022/README.md

 # MEMOTION 2.0 Shared task @ AAAI 2022

-## Multimodal Fact-Checking and Hate Speech Detection Workshop - De-Factify Workshop @ AAAI-22
+## First Workshop on Multimodal Fact-Checking and Hate Speech Detection Workshop

 [Memotion 2.0](https://aiisc.ai/defactify/memotion_2.html) is the 2nd iteration of the Memotion task which was conducted at Semeval 2020.
 The challenge consists of three subtasks:
 + Sentiment (positive, negative, and neutral) analysis of memes